 When I first started freelancing I developed a simple page of the possible ways of working with me.
 The point of this was to expand the imagination of the people I was working with beyond thinking about designing work for full-time employees.

 In addition to this, I also developed a list of types of projects I wanted to work on.
-I’ve gotten a lot more specific about the type of work I do now (mostly through trial and error) but the point was to give the client an idea of what I was good at and what I was interested to do.
+I’ve gotten a lot more specific about the type of work I do now (mostly through trial and error) but the point was to give the client an idea of what I was good at and what I was interested in doing.

 When many people become freelancers, they mistakenly think of themselves as a company.
 They think that they need to have a set of service offerings and high-level branding.